IBM/cpdctl/README_command_reference.md

 ```
 #### Command options

+`--catalog` (string)
+:    Catalog name.
+This option is mutually exclusive with '--catalog-id'.

 `--catalog-id` (string)
 :    This parameter is only supported on CPD 3.5.
 The ID of the catalog to use.
 Either 'space-id', 'project-id', 'catalog-id' query parameter has to be given and is mandatory.
+This option is mutually exclusive with '--catalog'.

 `--cpd-scope` (string)
 :    CPD space or project or catalog scope, e.g. 'cpd://default-profile/spaces/7bccdda4-9752-4f37-868e-891de6c48135'